petersen65/PL0/README.md

 * emulator: execution of the IL/0 intermediate language code produced by the emitter, runs process on virtual cpu with stack and registers
 * compiler: compiler driver for scanning, parsing, emitting, printing, and emulating from source code to the resultant IL/0 code

+The reason for creating the compiler is that I have been interested in compiler construction since my computer science studies.
+Since I was already working with Niklaus Wirth's programming languages at the end of the 1990s, it made sense to build on what I had learned back then and start a compiler project with a modern programming language.
+I decided on the Go programming language because it is lean and available on all common operating systems.
+Not all features of Go were used (e.g. goroutines or channels) so that the compiler can be easily ported to other programming languages.
+The compiler translates the programming language PL/0 from 1986 into a so-called Intermediate Language IL/0, for which an emulator is part of the project.
+Why PL/0?
+I start with PL/0 because this language is very simple and reduced, so that its compiler can be written and understood by one person.

+From now on, the PL/0 compiler is a personal hobby of mine, which I will continue to work on after its initial creation.
+My activities can be found below in the change log and in the planning.
+Interested students and developers are welcome to learn from my project how a compiler works and looks from the inside.
+I document the source code and structure the project for better traceability.
+Variable names are also slightly longer than usual so that the source code can be understood.

+I test and check the source code for errors.
+You are welcome to tell me about errors and make suggestions.
+However, I can only do this in my private time.

 ## License

 The complete compiler source code is licensed under Apache License v2.0.